mehmetsen80/office365client/README.md

 # office365client

-php client for office365
+<h1>PHP CLIENT FOR OFFICE365</h1>

-This client has been improved by looking at the code of @ankitsam  https://github.com/ankitsam/office365-api-php-client
+This has been improved by examining at the code of @ankitsam  https://github.com/ankitsam/office365-api-php-client

 <h3>Sources:<h3>
 <h4>- https://github.com/ankitsam/office365-api-php-client </h4>